Free Research Preview. DrugChatter may produce inaccurate information.

 If you're taking Lipitor and need to take an OTC painkiller, follow these steps:

-2. Start with a low dose: If you need to take an OTC painkiller, start with a low dose and monitor your body's response.
+If you're unsure about the safety of an OTC painkiller with Lipitor, start with a low dose and monitor your body's response.

 Conclusion